NASA's planet-hunter TESS makes first discoveries

 "We've confirmed three planets so far, and there are so many more that are just waiting for telescope and people time to be confirmed," Dragomir said.
 "So it's going really well, and TESS is already helping us to learn about the diversity of these small planets."

-During this initial survey, TESS also witnessed six supernova explosions that it recorded before ground-based telescopes ever saw them.
+During this initial survey, TESS also witnessed six supernova explosions, recorded before ground-based telescopes saw them.

 "Some of the most interesting science occurs in the early days of a supernova, which has been very difficult to observe before TESS," said Michael Fausnaugh, a TESS researcher at the MIT Kavli Institute.
 "NASA's Kepler space telescope caught five of these events as they brightened during its first four years of operations.
 TESS found as many in its first month."